Adult Behavioral Health

 Substance Use Services

-Services are provided to clients in Olmsted County include:
+Services provided to clients in Olmsted County include:

 - Information and referral.

-- Rule 25 assesses the appropriate level of chemical dependency treatment and Rule 24 determines financial eligibility for funding.
+- Rule 24 determines financial eligibility for funding.

 - There are specific income guidelines for eligibility for state funding.